-Our technology captures CO₂ from the air in buildings and enhances global wellbeing.
+Our technology captures CO₂ from the air by utilizing ventilation systems of buildings.
 Soletair Power’s technology is behind the world’s first economically profitable P2X fuel production, produced from CO₂ captured directly from the air.
-Our compact, sleek and modular-designed air-capture products efficiently capture CO₂ from the indoor air by turning buildings into carbon sinks.
-Reduced carbon dioxide indoors increases human cognitive functions.

-Soletair Power has been mentioned in The Guardian, BBC, The Wall Street Journal, Helsingin Sanomat, YLE, featured in CNBC’s Sustainable Energy Show and named as the Carbon ghostbusters by Sifted for representing an important step toward a carbon-neutral future.
-Soletair Power is supported by Wärtsilä, Business Finland, Climate KIC and Ely-Keskus Finland.
+Soletair Power has been mentioned in The Guardian, BBC, The Wall Street Journal, Helsingin Sanomat, YLE, featured in CNBC’s Sustainable Energy Show, Sifted, and is supported by Wärtsilä, Business Finland, Climate KIC and Ely-Keskus Finland.